-Course Title Credits
+Course Course Title/Category Credits

-PHYL 142 Human Anatomy and Physiology II 3
+PHYL 142 Human Anatomy and Physiology 3

+II

-PHYL 142L Human Anatomy and Physiology II Lab 1
+PHYL 142L Human Anatomy and Physiology 1

+II Lab

 PSY 240 Developmental Psychology 3

 HLTH 155 or NURS 212 3

-Electives: Any 100-level or higher course (3 credits) 3
+Electives: Any 100-level or 3

+higher course (3 credits)

-Oral Communication (OC): Any OC course 3
+Oral Communication (OC): A.A.
+3

+Core Options

-- 1. PHYL 142: This course fulfills the remaining 3 of the 6 credits required for the Diversification: Biological Sciences (DB) category. - 2.
-PHYL 142L: This course fulfills another 1 of the 3 credits required for the Diversification: Laboratory (science) (DY) category. - PSY 240: This course fulfills another 3 of the 9 credits required for the Diversification: Social Sciences (DS) category.
+- 1. PHYL 142: This course fulfills the Diversification: Biological Sciences (DB) category. - 2.
+PHYL 142L: This course fulfills the Diversification: Laboratory (science) (DY) category. - 3.
+PSY 240: This course fulfills the Diversification: Social Sciences (DS) category. - 4.
+Electives: A total of 3-6 credits are required.
+Additional Electives may be taken in Semester 4 only if necessary.

-Course Title Credits Diversification: Arts (DA): Any DA course/courses (1-3 credits) 1 - 3 Diversification: Literatures (DL): Any DL course 3 Diversification: Social Sciences (DS): Any DS course 3 Electives: Any 100-level or higher course (3 credits) 3
+Course Course Title/Category Credits

+Diversification: Arts (DA): Any 1-3

+DA course/courses (1-3 credits)

+Diversification: Literatures (DL): 3

+Any DL course

+Diversification: Social Sciences 3

+(DS): Any DS course

+Electives: Any 100-level or 3

+higher course (3 credits)

-Foundations: Global and 3 Multicultural Perspectives (FG): Any FGA, FGB, or FGC course
+Foundations: Global and 3

+Multicultural Perspectives (FG):

+Any FGA, FGB, or FGC course

 - 1. Diversification: Arts (DA): At least one of the DA courses should also be designated as an Alternative Communication (AC) course. - 2.
 Diversification: Literatures (DL): The DL course should also be designated as a Writing Intensive (WI) course. - 3.
-Diversification: Social Sciences (DS): Except for PSY courses, any DS course may be chosen. - 4.
-Electives: To be taken in this semester only if needed. - 5.
-Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits is required.
-Take 3 credits in Semesters 2 and 4.
-Two courses from different time periods are required.
+Diversification: Social Sciences (DS): Except for PSY courses, any other DS course may be chosen. - 4.
+Electives: A total of 3-6 credits are required.
+Additional Electives may be taken in Semester 4 only if necessary. - 5.
+Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+The FG courses should be taken in Semesters 2 and 4.
+Any two courses with different FG designations are required.

-Course Title Credits Graduation Requirement: Alternative Communication (AC): Any AC course Graduation Requirement: Health and Wellness (Cognitive Health, CH, or Physical Health, PH): Two credits of any CH or PH course 2 Graduation Requirement: Pacific Cultures (PC): At least one PC course Writing Intensive (WI): At least 1 WI course The following r equirements must be satisfied within the
+Course Course Title/Category Credits

+Graduation Requirement:

+Alternative Communication (AC):

+Any AC course

+Graduation Requirement: Health 2

+and Wellness (Cognitive Health,

+CH, or Physical Health, PH): Two

+credits of any CH or PH course

+Graduation Requirement: Pacific

+Cultures (PC): At least one PC

+course

+Graduation Requirement:

+Writing Intensive (WI): At least 1

+WI course

-The following requirements must be satisfied within the 60-credit AA degree:
+Graduation requirements must be satisfied within the 60-credit A.A. degree.